-(7) Output Port Locking
+(7)Output Port Locking

 Some output ports may need to be 'locked' once they have been set up to avoid accidental removal.
-For example - the mixing console's Main 1 output signal may be assigned to a particular output port.
-If this were the main studio transmitter output, it would be very undesirable to allow the assignment to be easily changed during normal operation.

 For this reason, a system of software locks is provided to protect critical parts of each configuration.
 The console can be in one of three modes, "User", "Technician" and "Supervisor".
 Operation of the locking system is only available in "Technician" or "Supervisor" mode which are password protected to add an extra layer of security.
 Modes are selected using the TECH - User Mode screen.